 Stress and/or anxiety | Smoking | Drinking alcohol | Sleep disorders | Medications | Caffeinated drinks | Drug use

 Yes!
-If you think you may be suffering with bruxism the first stop is booking a check up with your Dentist, who will be able to check for signs of grinding.
+If you think you may be suffering from bruxism the first stop is to book a check-up with your Dentist, who will be able to check for signs of grinding.
 Depending on the possible causes, your bruxism can be treated with a night guard to protect from damage, muscle relaxation and practising good sleep hygiene.
 If you believe your bruxism is linked to stress, it is best to see your GP who can recommend the best treatment for you.